 San Diego – “America’s Finest City”

-If you like to spend your weekends at the beach sunbathing or playing volleyball, consider moving to San Diego!
-Despite being home to the world’s largest entertainment and comic book convention – San Diego Comic-Con, it also has a bit quieter northern part, ideal for young parents.
+If you like to spend your weekends at the beach sunbathing or playing volleyball, consider moving to San Diego.
+Despite being home to the world’s largest entertainment and comic book convention – San Diego Comic-Con, this big city also has a bit quieter northern part, ideal for young parents.
 The overall crime rate is 12% lower than the national average.

 The traffic is still among the most manageable of the nation’s largest metro areas, and the San Diego International Airport is conveniently located just north of downtown.
 If you were wondering about the best San Diego schools, you have nothing to worry about.
 It has 113 elementary, 23 middle, and 27 high schools of the highest quality.